-For starters, it’s difficult to build a brand because the products you sell are cookie-cutter goods also sold by plenty of competitors.
+For starters, it isn’t easy to build a brand because the products you sell are cookie-cutter goods also sold by plenty of competitors.
 You cannot make changes to products on the manufacturing side either.
 So if you notice something that can be improved, you can’t make changes to it.

 Also, you can expect intense competition thanks to the low barrier to entry and low-profit margins thanks to the knock-on effect of high competition.

 Private-label is a powerful way to build a sustainable long-term brand in the e-commerce space.
-It has several advantages over drop-shipping that increase the barrier of entry but make it much easier to differentiate yourself from competitors.
+It has several advantages over drop-shipping that increase entry barriers but make it much easier to differentiate yourself from competitors.